CODES-group/opyrability/docs/algorithms.rst

 #.
 Useful to search for new AIS unexplored regions, giving insights about process feasibility.
 #.
 Imposing constraints to the inverse mapping operation.

-Since a sucessfull solution of an NLP is always feasible, the DOS and DIS that achieve the error minimzation between feasible and desired operation are named slightly different as the Feasible Desired Output Set (DOS*) and Feasible Desired Input Set (DIS*).
+Since a successful solution of an NLP is always feasible, the DOS and DIS that achieve the error minimization between feasible and desired operation are named slightly different as the Feasible Desired Output Set (DOS*) and Feasible Desired Input Set (DIS*).

 Lastly, the NLP-based approach can be extended to encompass the search for intensified